Sadek-Dhokar/Industrial-AI-Control-Systems/README.md

 📍 National School of Electronics and Telecommunications of Sfax (ENET'Com), University of Sfax
 🎯 Target Specialization: Intelligent & Interconnected Systems (SII)

-I'm building a career at the intersection of **industrial systems, embedded hardware, and machine learning**—creating smart solutions for real-world manufacturing, automation, and IoT challenges.
+I'm building a career at the intersection of **industrial systems, embedded hardware, and machine learning** creating smart solutions for real-world manufacturing, automation, and IoT challenges.

 ### 🎓 Academic Background
 - **Current:** Semester 2, Industrial Computer Engineering (GII) @ ENET'Com